Cultural impact of Jennifer Lopez: Television

 Making her television debut on the sketch comedy series In Living Color in 1991, Lopez's "role as one of the leading 'Fly Girls' helped expose mainstream American audiences to urban dance styles, music, and fashion."
 In 2011, Lopez began starring as a judge on American Idol, which made her one of the highest-paid American television stars.
 She became a "major audience draw" for the series, and the ratings success of her casting led to a trend of networks hiring high-profile judges for similar shows such as The X Factor and The Voice, which The Hollywood Reporter branded "the J.Lo effect".
 She was also credited with beginning the trend of musicians using shows like American Idol to "raise their musical profiles".
 This paved the way for other high-profile stars to join judging panels on reality television shows, including Christina Aguilera, Britney Spears, Mariah Carey and Katy Perry.
 Lopez parlayed her return to prominence on American Idol into what Billboard called "the most impressive reality-TV-based rejuvenation of a music career ever."
 She was deemed the "world's greatest musical comeback act", based on a study which analysed over one billion Google searches since 2004.
 Lopez had other successful television ventures in the late 2010s, including the series Shades of Blue and World of Dance.
+Iginio Straffi, creator of Winx Club, cited Lopez as the influence for the character of Flora.